kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md

 * `/etl/bingen/assets/`
 * `/cloudcosts/`

-### Step 4: Create a new federated-store secret on the primary cluster
+### Step 5: Create a new federated-store secret on the primary cluster

 This will point to the existing Thanos object store or the new object store created in Step 1.
 The secret should be identical to your *object-store.yaml*, with the exception that this new secret *must* be named *federated-store.yaml*.

-{% hint style="warning" %}
 The name of the .yaml file used to create the secret *must* be named *federated-store.yaml* or Aggregator will not start.
-{% endhint %}

 ```sh
 kubectl create secret generic federated-store --from-file=federated-store.yaml -n kubecost
 ```

-### Step 5: Enable FederatedETL, ETL-Utils, and Aggregator on the primary cluster
+### Step 6: Enable FederatedETL, ETL-Utils, and Aggregator on the primary cluster

 Enabling FederatedETL will begin pushing your primary cluster's ETL data to the directory `/federated/CLUSTER_ID`.
 This setting will be enabled when upgrading to v2.x.